Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

-In this section, we will be introducing the decision for merging after obtaining the CS divergence between source known cell clusters and predicted target clusters.
+In this section, we will be introducing the Source Class-Target Cluster Matching after obtaining the CS divergence between source known cell classes and predicted target clusters.
+And further assign the matched pairs' CS Divergence to the final training loss.

-Given the source dataset $X_{s} \in R^{m \times n}$ with $p$ labels, we could divide the source dataset into $p$ subsets, noting as $X_{s} = \{X_{1,s},X_{2,s},\dots,X_{p,s}\}$.
-After performing dynamic clustering on the target datasets, we obtain $\hat{C}$ clusters $X_{t} = \{X_{1,t}, X_{2,t},\dots, X_{\hat{C},t}\}$.
-Then, in terms of CS divergence described in Section \ref{CS_divergence}, we calculate the CS divergence of each pair from the source and target subsets, $CS_{i,j}(X_{i,s}, X_{j,t})$, where $i = 1,2,\dots,p$ and $j = 1,2,\dots, \hat{C}$.
-To identify which subsets in the source datasets best correspond to each cluster in the target datasets, we selected those with the lowest CS divergence paired with each target cluster.
-Therefore, we could obtain the total loss function for minimization shown in Eq.(\ref{cs_sum}), where $a_{i}$ represents the corresponding subsets that match the i-th target cluster.
+Given the source representations vectors $Z_{s}$ and with $p$ labels, we could divide the source representations into $p$ subsets, noting as $Z_{s} = \{Z_{1,s},Z_{2,s},\dots,Z_{p,s}\}$.
+After performing dynamic clustering on the target representations on target representations vectors $Z_{t}$, we obtain $\hat{C}$ clusters $Z_{t} = \{Z_{1,t}, Z_{2,t},\dots, Z_{\hat{C},t}\}$.
+Then, in terms of CS divergence described in Section \ref{CS_divergence}, we calculate the CS divergence of each pair from the source classes and target clusters $Z_{i,s}$ and $Z_{j,t}$, which is $D_{CS} (p_{i,s}; p_{j,t})$, where $i = 1,2,\dots,p$ and $j = 1,2,\dots, \hat{C}$.
+To identify which subsets in the source representations best correspond to each cluster in the target representations, we selected those with the lowest CS divergence paired with each target cluster.
+Therefore, we could obtain the global merge decision, the total loss function for minimization on the mini-batched source and target dataset are shown in Eq. (\ref{cs_sum}), where $a_{i}$ represents the corresponding subsets that match the i-th target cluster.